Explore career options, create resumes, take career assessments and learn the art of the job hunt

 CaliforniaColleges.edu is a comprehensive site which aims to help you identify and prepare for a career that suits your skills, values, interests, and personality.
 It provides career assessments as well as information on careers, the labor market and internships.

 Strong Interest Inventory (SII) - The goal of this assessment is to give you insight into your interests, so that you can have less difficulty in deciding on an appropriate career choice.
-This assessment is taken online, either in the career center, or at home (come in to pick up instructions).
+This assessment is taken online, either in the Career Services, or at home (come in to pick up instructions).
 Make an appointment to review the results with a career specialist.

 Myers-Briggs Type Indicator (MBTI) is a questionnaire designed to measure personal preferences in how people perceive the world and make decisions.
 Results can be tied to possible careers that would be a good fit for your personality type.
-Pick up in the career center, complete the questionnaire and return it.
+Pick up in the Career Services, complete the questionnaire and return it.
 The answers will be mailed in and a complete report will be sent back.
-The career center will call you to make an appointment when the results are in.
+The Career Services will call you to make an appointment when the results are in.

 (925) 439-2181 x3110